-In the ordinary course of business, the Group is subject to enquiries and examinations, requests for information, audits, investigations, legal and other proceedings (both as claimant and as defendant) by regulators, governmental and other public bodies, actual and threatened, relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
+In the ordinary course of business, the Group is subject to enquiries and examinations, requests for information, disclosure orders, audits, investigations by police authorities, regulators, supervising authorities and legal proceedings, relating to the suitability and adequacy of advice given to clients or the absence of advice, lending and pricing practices, selling and disclosure requirements, record keeping, filings and a variety of other matters.
 Other matters include, among other things, the provision of warranties and indemnities related to the disposal of certain operations of the Group.
 As part of the process of disposing of certain of its operations the Group has provided various representations, warranties and indemnities to buyers.
-These relate to, among other things, the ownership of assets (including loans) being sold, the validity of collateral arrangements, tax exposures and other matters agreed with the relevant buyers.
+These relate to, among other things, the ownership of assets

+(including loans) being sold, the validity of collateral arrangements, tax exposures and other matters agreed with the relevant buyers.
 As a result, the Group may be obliged to compensate buyers in the event of a valid claim with respect to any such representations, warranties and indemnities.
 In addition, the Bank, as a result of the deterioration of the Cypriot economy and banking sector in 2012 and the subsequent restructuring of the Bank in 2013 as a result of the Cypriot bail-in decrees, is subject to a large number of proceedings and investigations that either precede or result from the events that occurred during the period of the bail-in decrees.
-Most ongoing investigations and proceedings of significance relate to matters arising during the period prior to the issue of the bail-in decrees.
+Most proceedings of significance relate to matters arising during the period prior to the issue of the bail-in decrees.

-For a description of proceedings in which the Group is involved see "Pending Litigation, claims, regulatory and other matters" contained in the notes accompanying the BOCH Consolidated 2020 Interim Financial Statements, which are incorporated by reference in this Offering Circular.
+For a description of proceedings in which the Group is involved see "Pending Litigation, claims, regulatory and other matters" contained in the notes accompanying the BOCH Consolidated 2021 Interim Financial Statements, which are incorporated by reference in this Offering Circular.

-If the Group is unsuccessful in defending itself against these claims or appealing against the fines and penalties being imposed on it, or it has failed to take sufficient provisions, or at all, against legal proceedings that are decided unfavourably with respect to the Group, these claims or legal proceedings could have a material adverse effect on its financial condition and reputation.
+If the Group is unsuccessful in defending itself against these claims or appealing against the fines and penalties being imposed on it, or it has failed to take sufficient provisions against legal proceedings that are decided unfavourably with respect to the Group, these claims or legal proceedings could have a material adverse effect on its financial condition and reputation.
 Furthermore, in the event that legal issues are not properly dealt with by the Group, these may give rise to the unenforceability of contracts with customers, legal actions against the Group, adverse judgments and an adverse impact on the reputation of the Group.
 All these events may disrupt the operations of the Group, possibly reducing the Group's equity and profits.

-The Group's business and operations are subject to extensive regulation and supervision and can be negatively affected by its non-compliance with certain existing regulatory requirements and any adverse regulatory and governmental developments
+The Group's business and operations are subject to extensive regulation and supervision and can be negatively affected by its non-compliance with regulatory requirements and by regulatory and governmental developments